MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/configci/New-CIPolicy.md

 ```

 ### -SpecificFileNameLevel
 Specifies the attribute of the file off which to base a file name rule.
 The -Level must be set to FileName for this option.
+Possible values are: None, OriginalFileName, InternalName, FileDescription, ProductName, PackageFamilyName, and FilePath.
-Refer to [File Name Rules Info](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/select-types-of-rules-to-create#windows-defender-application-control-filename-rules) for a description of the acceptable values.
+Refer to [File Name Rules Info](/windows/security/threat-protection/windows-defender-application-control/select-types-of-rules-to-create#windows-defender-application-control-filename-rules) for a description of the acceptable values.

 ```yaml
 Type: FileNameLevel